A Complete Guide to Convert a CSV File to an XML File in Excel

 If everything is alright, the first column in the Excel sheet will turn into a table.
 This means the initial process of mapping is successful.

-Now it’s time to export the Excel Table as an XML file.
+To export the Excel Table as an XML file:

 Convert CSV to XML by Exporting Excel Table as XML File